-Here are some of the things that happened since last week’s update.
+Here are some things that happened since last week’s update.

 Rate limiting